 In addition, prominently displaying a security seal of trust or trust badge on your website will reassure your site visitors that you take their safety seriously:

-We’re living in an ever more mobile-centric world.
-Consequently, mobile devices will play a much larger role in the consumer’s purchasing cycle.
+We’re living in an ever more mobile-centric world, and mobile devices will continue to play a larger and larger role in the consumer’s purchasing cycle.

 To make mobile commerce more user-friendly (and profitable), Amazon recently launched Amazon Pay, its own online payment processing service, which lowers checkout friction: